tensorflow/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 OOM-debugging section.) *use_poplar_text_report* configures the textual nature of the generated report, making it more readable for debugging purposes.

-In line 8, we are setting options for *set_ipu_model_options*, which consists of one Boolean flag: *compile_ipu_code*.
+The options to the function *set_ipu_model_options* consist of one Boolean
+flag: *compile_ipu_code*.
 If set to true, Poplar will compile code that will emulate IPU hardware, which will then be deployed to run on host; i.e. the CPU.
 When using *IPU_Model* over actual IPU hardware, the runtime operations will behave exactly as they would on hardware, with the pivotal exception of ignoring the actual memory limitations of the IPU and run on the host's